snonux/foo.zone/gemfeed/2022-11-24-i-tried-emacs-but-i-switched-back-to-neovim.md

 # Appendinx

-This is the VimScript I mentioned earlier, which parses a table of contents index of my scanned paper journals and opens the corresponding PDF at the right page in an external PDF editor:
+This is the VimScript I mentioned earlier, which parses a table of contents index of my scanned paper journals and opens the corresponding PDF at the right page in `zathura`:

 ```
 function!
 ReadJournalPageNumber()